 “While our sector’s problem-solving skills mean we are uniquely placed to imagine and develop innovative approaches, we will also be required to lead by example and educate clients.

 “The recommendations form the basis of a new joint policy and member development programme for ACE and EIC, which we will take forwards in 2021 in the run-up to the rescheduled COP26.”

-Dr Sarah Prichard, chair of the ACE and EIC Net Zero taskforce, and UK Managing Director at Buro Happold, added: “Plenty has already been written about the problem ahead of us, the consequences of inaction, and the scale of the solution required.
+Dr Sarah Prichard, chair of the ACE and EIC Net Zero group, and UK Managing Director at Buro Happold, added: “Plenty has already been written about the problem ahead of us, the consequences of inaction, and the scale of the solution required.
 What has been less forthcoming are the practical and tangible steps that take us beyond theoretical discussions.
 This report is a vitally important next step for the industry.